-After some focused and deep diving online research to find that Deep River Jim was actually an author named Clayton Holst Ernst (1886-1945).
+After some focused online research I managed to discover that Deep River Jim was actually an author named Clayton Holst Ernst (1886-1945).

 Clayton Holst Ernst was the president and editor-in-chief of the Open Road Publishing Company.
 He was also an editor of The Open Road for Boys, a boys’ magazine encouraging the outdoor life, which was published from November 1919 into the 1950s.

-He was the author of many book, most of which dealt with the outdoors.
+He was the author of many books, most of which dealt with the outdoors.
 He was also behind the Open Road Pioneers Club.

 Have an interest in outdoor life

 A desire to develop their ability to use and enjoy the land and water trails